ddella/OpenSSL/Digital Signature/RSA-Sig.md

 >-----END PRIVATE KEY-----
 >```
 ## 2. Extract the public key, from the private key
-Use this command to extract the ECC public key from the private key:
+Use this command to extract the RSA public key from the private key:
 ```shell
 openssl pkey -pubout -in private-key.pem -out public-key.pem
 ```